amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 <BR><BR>
 **Let's Code!**

 OK, let's pull some data and analyze it in <b>R</b>.
-I'm going to query ``wine`` as the first term and ``beer`` as the second for the US, and finally download the csv file (don't forget to update the working directory with your own details).
+I'm going to query ``wine`` as the first term and ``beer`` as the second one, limit it to the US, and finally download the csv file (don't forget to update the working directory with your own details).

 <BR>
 ![plot of chunk beerandwine](../img/posts/google-trends-walkthrough/beerandwine.png)